clusterinthecloud/docs/source/google-infrastructure.rst

 Then the ``project`` variable must be set to the project ID as we used above when running ``gcloud``.

+You must set ``admin_public_keys`` to contain the public key you wish to use to log in to the admin account on the cluster.
+You can set multiple public keys here if you wish.

 Finally, if you wish you can change the node type used for the management node.
 By default it's a lightweight single-core VM which should be sufficient for most uses but you can change it if you wish.